-Mechanics Savings uses multi-factor authentication to provide protection against fraudulent attacks such as phishing, spoofing, key logging, and identity theft.
+Mechanics Savings uses multi-factor authentication to protect against fraudulent attacks such as phishing, spoofing, keylogging, and identity theft.

-The first level of multi-factor authentication are security questions and answers that only you know the answers to.
+The first level of multi-factor authentication is your personal security questions.
 When you register for Online Banking, you are required to select challenge questions and answers that can later be used to verify your identity if a suspicious login is attempted.

 The second level of multi-factor authentication is the device(s) you use to log in to Online Banking.
 If our system doesn’t recognize the device as “trusted”, you will automatically be presented with your challenge questions to confirm your identity.

 Note: Only register personal computers and mobile devices that you frequently use and are not available for public use.

 Our Online Banking solution brings together a combination of industry-approved security technologies to protect data for the bank and for you, our customer.
 It features a Tru-Secure Certification for the server, Secure Sockets Layer (SSL) protocol for data encryption, and a router loaded with a firewall to regulate the inflow and outflow of server traffic.